ttheoto/Udacity_Airbnb_Project/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The [mplleaflet](https://anaconda.org/IOOS/mplleaflet) package should be installed.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestested in using the 2016/2017 [Seattle](https://www.kaggle.com/airbnb/seattle/data) and [Boston](https://www.kaggle.com/airbnb/boston) Airbnb Data to better understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+1. Are superhosts able to charge more than regular hosts?
+2. Are superhosts better reviewed?
+3. How to be a great AirBnB host?
+Do certain host characteristics correlate with better reviews?
+4. Where are the most expensive properties located?
+Does that reflect the current real state prices of the neighbourhood?
+5. Are most expensive listings actually better reviewed?
+6. How does price fluctuate through the year?
+7. How do ammenities affect the price?

 ## File Descriptions <a name="files"></a>